-Category of finding a reliable supportive: This category was created with participants' experience as a result of cooperation and subscription activity that they in the problems of life especially when they cannot do nothing, they rely on god and stated that they have seen the miracle and grace of god in their life and of finding a Reliance and supportive sure is trust in God in trouble.
+Category of finding a reliable supportive: This category was created with participants' experience as a result of cooperation and subscription activity that they in the problems of life especially when they cannot do nothing, they rely on god and stated that they have seen the miracle and grace of god in their life and consider that as a result of help to others.
+A component of finding a Reliance and supportive sure is trust in God in trouble.
 With this feature, participants discussed their experiences such that when they are frustrated everywhere, only God is their protector and they trust in God: "I'll do anything I can do.
 I do.
 I trust in God in my problems.
 I pray."
 (Participant 6).